Adobe-Marketing-Cloud/aep-sdks-documentation/resources/building-mobile-extensions/building-an-extension.md

 }
 ```

-### B. **Registering your extension**
+### Registering your extension

-After creating your extension class, you can register it by using the `ACPCore` \(iOS\) or `MobileCore` \(Android\) method `registerExtension`.
+After creating your extension class, you can register it by using the `ACPCore` (iOS) or `MobileCore` (Android) method `registerExtension`.
 During registration, the extension class that you passed will be used by the Adobe Experience Platform SDKs to create an instance of your extension that will be retained until your extension is unregistered.

+{% hint style="info" %}
-**Tip**: Registration can be completed any time after the app is launched.
+Registration can be completed any time after the app is launched.
+{% endhint %}

 {% tabs %}
 {% tab title="Android" %}
 #### Android

-A convenient place to register your extension on Android is in the `onCreate` method of your activity.
+The best place to register your extension on Android is in the `onCreate` method of your activity.

 {% hint style="info" %}
 Some registration errors, such as sending a null extension class as parameter, are synchronous and occur immediately.
-Other errors like undefined names, name conflicts, or type checking issues, might occur asynchronously and are reported through the `onUnexpectedError` callback before the extension is unregistered.
+Other errors, like undefined names, name conflicts, or type checking issues, might occur asynchronously and are reported through the `onUnexpectedError` callback before the extension is unregistered.
 {% endhint %}

 ```java